justinribeiro/blog-pwa/README.md

 * `@web/dev-server` handles the dev serving
 * `workbox-cli` handles the service worker generation
 * `rollup-cli` handles the es modules and bundles splitting for prod builds
-* `http2-push-manifest` is super useful and works out of the box with http2push-gae
 * `make` has a basic set of commands that alias the zsh script for easy use
 * Okay, so there is `app/package.json` with prettier linting and some build commands in the yarn for rollup and what not.
 It's mix and match. :-)